 Step by Step Instructions

-Here is how to prepare these delicious mini pepper nachos.
+Here is how to prepare these delicious mini bell pepper nachos.

 STEP 1: Preheat your oven to 350° F. Line a large baking sheet with parchment paper, aluminum foil or cooking spray.